 A system test is now required to check the equipment settings and functionality.
 Once selected, it checks the equipment for approximately 5 - 15 minutes.
 System test may exceed 15 minutes if there is an error.
-Refer to the Troubleshooting section, if error code appears.

-Before starting the SYSTEM TEST, turn off the electric heater.
+Refer to the Troubleshooting section.
+Before starting the SYSTEM TEST, turn off the electric heater or gas furnace.

-- 1. Ensure the thermostat is installed.
+1. Ensure the thermostat is installed.

-- 2. Apply power to outdoor and indoor units.
+2. Apply power to outdoor and indoor units.

-- 3. Start-up.
+3. Start-up.